Praiseike/x86BootLoader/README.md

 # x86BootLoader

-Install bochs or qemu and the GNU assembler (as or gas) Install python
-Run the run.py file by typing
+Install bochs or qemu and the GNU assembler (as or gas) Install python and run the run.py file by typing

 ```
 python run.py --bochs